blitz-js/blitz/README.md

 ## Sponsors

 _Sponsor Blitz and display your logo and hiring status here.
+This is a great way to get in front of early adopters!
 [See options on Open Collective](https://opencollective.com/blitzjs)_

 ## I invite you to join me — let’s build the future of web dev together. 🤝